 USSEA’s Annual Edwin Ziegfeld Awards honor distinguished leaders who have made significant contributions to the National and International fields of art education.
-Two Ziegfeld Awards will be presented during the National Art Education Conference to be held in San Antonio in 2023.
+Two Ziegfeld Awards will be presented during the National Art Education Conference to be held in Minneapolis, Minnesota.

 One national award to honor an art educator from within the United States.